KewbitXMR/kewnix/README.md

 # KEWNIX: TOR-Gateway Container Orchestrator

-**Kewnix** is a hardened, modular orchestration system for routing Docker containers through a transparent, isolated Tor gateway — all while keeping your host system clean, untouched, and hardened.
+**Kewnix** is a hardened, modular orchestration system for routing Docker containers through a transparent, isolated Tor gateway, all while keeping your host system clean, untouched, and hardened.

 > Built by **[Kewbit](https://kewbit.org)** with **security**, **transparency**, and **modularity** in mind.